umhau/FriendlyIdiots/fabric-1.19.0/readme.txt

 1. Run: fabric-installer-0.11.0.exe.

-2. Use the given defaults, and press 'install'.
+2. Choose minecraft version 1.19 and the default loader version, and press 'install'.

 3. Copy the folders 'mods' and 'resourcepacks'.

 4. Go to: C:\Users\%username%\AppData\Roaming\.minecraft

 5. Paste the 'mods' and 'resourcepacks' folders into the '.minecraft' folder.

 6. Launch minecraft.
 You should see a new installation option for 'fabric'.
 Use that.